Do You Need to Diversify Your Bonds?

 Sounds great, right?
 But you’ll run into some limits.

-In order to tame our bonds, we need to hedge that currency exposure back to US Dollars.
+To tame our bonds, we need to hedge that currency exposure back to US Dollars.
 Two things happen when we do this:

 - We have to pay to hedge our currency exposure.
 Someone is holding that currency risk, and they’re not going to do it for free, which puts a drag on the returns of foreign bonds.
 In other words, if you’re going to buy a foreign bond, make sure the differential makes it worth your time.